nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 You can use this function in your own projects directly from the algorithm implementation code written above

 #### Points to notice
-* If we subtract 1 month from 29 Mar or 30 March or 31 March 2020, we will get 29 Feb 2020 as per our algorithm.
+* If we subtract 1 month from 30 Mar or 31 Mar 2020, we will get 29 Feb 2020 as per our algorithm.
+* This might not not be the desired behavior in some cases.
+For example, some people may want the result to be `none` instead of 29 Mar 2020

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/ or https://repl.it/